 “We got the idea from a similar scholarship the College of Arts, Sciences, and Letters launched last year.
 We saw the success and impact it was having on their students, and we wanted to give our students the same opportunity,” Dean Balakrishnan said.

 To make ends meet, he currently has an internship at DENSO International and works for a catering company on the weekends.
 He plans to graduate this semester, but like Kimberly, he had run out of options to borrow additional money.

 “When I heard I would be receiving this scholarship I was overjoyed because I had used up my federal financial aid and was having difficulty securing additional private loans.
 This was a huge relief, and I was so excited I immediately called my parents to tell them the news.”

 Dumitru has been working on his degree in supply chain management and hopes one day to own a logistics company.
 “It is great to see the College support students like me who have to work full time and support their families while attending school.”

 Dean Balakrishnan says he is “thankful to have the generous support of donors who make this and other scholarships possible.
 We look forward to awarding this scholarship to deserving students in future semesters.”

-You can support the Get to Graduation Scholarship by donating to the COB Annual Fund.
+You can support the Get to Graduation Scholarship by donating online.